KarolinaSosinska/Portfolio/README.md

 <br>

 # :large_blue_circle: What I'm currently reading
-* Python i AI dla e-commerce - Sebastian Kondracki
+* Grokking Algorithms: An Illustrated Guide for Programmers and Other Curious People - Aditya Bhargava
 * Daily : <a href = "https://medium.com">www.medium.com</a>

 <br>